SoubirSaian/apollo-health-care-10/README.md

 # Getting Started with react app and firebase authentication

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Apollo Health](https://apollo-health-care-a3b2a.web.app/home).

 ## Apollo Health Care